m-gagne/DXCrawler/README.md

 ##Deployment

 Deployment can be done in three different flavors:
-* Repository integration - You can upload the entire repo to the Azure website repository and it will use the `.deployment` file to deploy only the dev\ folder.
+ * Repository integration - You can upload the entire repo to the Azure website repository.
  * Deployment script - You can drop your publish setting file, rename it to `sites-scanner.PublishSettings` and run the ´deploy.cmd´ script.
 This script uses the [WAWSDeploy](https://github.com/davidebbo/WAWSDeploy) tool to upload all required files using WebDeploy.
- * Manually - As usual you can go ahead and upload the entire dev\ folder to the remote site\wwwroot\ folder via FTP.
+ * Manually - As usual you can go ahead and upload the entire repository to the remote site\wwwroot\ folder via FTP.

 ###App Settings